Boy! What a Girl!: Production

 Boy!
 What a Girl! was planned to be the first in a series of all-black race films produced by the independent company Herald Pictures.
 The film’s press kit acknowledged the segregated distribution patterns of the race film by proclaiming Boy!
 What a Girl! would be “an all-Negro motion picture can be produced to play in any theater in the country and not merely confined to the some 600 odd playhouses that cater strictly to an all-Negro audience.”

 The film was shot at the Fox Movietone Studio in New York City.
 Gene Krupa, the only white member of the cast, was not originally signed to appear in the film; director Arthur H. Leonard invited Krupa to be on camera when the famous drummer stopped by to visit cast member Sid Catlett on the set.

 Boy!
 What a Girl! was the only starring film role for Tim Moore, an African American vaudeville comedy star who later became famous as the Kingfish in the television series Amos 'n Andy.

 A pre-production news item identified Marva Lewis, the ex-wife of boxing champion Joe Louis, as being a part of the cast, but she is not present in the finished film, as she was forced to withdraw due to illness.
 She was replaced by the Brown Dots.

 Legacy

 There has been a revival of interest in the film in recent years due to the prominence of its black cast.

 Donald Bogle wrote that the race films of the late 1940s succeeded as "fundamental celebrations of cultural roots and communal spirits and also as pure, undiluted celebrations of black style.
 Such movies as Broken Strings, Boy!
 What a Girl!
-(1946), Sepia Cinderella (1947), Bronze Buckeroo, and scores of others introduced a new rhythm to American cinema.
+(1946), Sepia Cinderella (1947), The Bronze Buckaroo, and scores of others introduced a new rhythm to American cinema.
 Vocal inflections and intonations set the ears abuzz.
 The manners, gestures, postures, surprising double takes, swift interplay and communication between the characters is a world unto itself, capturing, despite whatever other distortions or failings, a segment of black American life and culture."